Magnolia Wreath (Magnolia grandiflora) for the Farmer Florist

 This publication focuses on magnolia production and forming magnolia leaves into a classical wreath shape.
 These wreaths are sought after by consumers, retail florists, and wholesale floral suppliers.

-With a native range encompassing the southeastern United States from Maryland to Florida and east to Texas, southern magnolias are a core element in many southern landscapes.
+With a native range encompassing the southeastern United States from Maryland to Florida and west to Texas, southern magnolias are a core element in many southern landscapes.
 Southern magnolias can be grown in a variety of environmental conditions, although they prefer acidic and moist but well-drained soils.
 Numerous cultivars of southern magnolia are available today, and mature heights can range from more than 50 feet for ‘D.D.
 Blanchard’ or ‘Bracken’s Brown Beauty’ to the much smaller ‘Little Gem’ or ‘Teddy Bear’.

 Although best known for their beautiful, gently fragrant, creamy-white flowers during spring and summer, the evergreen foliage of southern magnolias provides texture and contrast to the landscape.
 The leaves are large and glossy with dark green upper surfaces and often fuzzy, brown undersides.
 These characteristics make southern magnolia an excellent choice for wreath-making.
 Farmer florists can take advantage of southern magnolias by offering both cut materials and finished wreaths to customers.